dnmfarrell/berrybrew/CONTRIBUTING.md

 Then:

-- Create and send a Pull Request
+- Create and send a Pull Request against the current vX.XX branch
 - Wait for review

 What we do as the authors/maintainers: